-- The applicant proposes to solely base student progress of students with disabilities on a single source of data or progress toward annual goals. - The applicant does not show evidence of a proposed plan to incorporate students with disabilities when measuring student outcomes or as part of their regular MTSS data review processes. - The applicant does not show good faith in their approach to hold students with disabilities to high expectations or equally rigorous outcomes.
+- The applicant proposes to solely base student progress of students with disabilities on a single source of data or progress toward annual goals. - The applicant does not show evidence of a proposed plan to incorporate students with disabilities when measuring student outcomes or as part of their regular MTSS data review processes and determination of adequate accommodations including instruction and assessments. - The applicant does not show good faith in their approach to hold students with disabilities to high expectations or equally rigorous outcomes.